 a.
 Jehoahaz, also called Shallum.

-He was Josiah’s younger son.
-And he was only 23 years old when he began to reign.
+Jehoahaz was Josiah’s younger son and he was only twenty-three years old when he began to reign.
 Jehoahaz was only king for three months.
 His was a short but evil reign.
-He was taken into Egypt and, we believe, died there.
-This was the work of Neco who, on his way back from Carchemish, hammered Judah, took Jehoahaz, and replaced him with Jehoiakim, as king.
-Jehoiakim was 25 years old, 2 Kings 23:31-35.
+He was taken into Egypt and we believe, died there.
+This was the work of Neco who on his way back from Carchemish, hammered Judah, took Jehoahaz and replaced him with Jehoiakim, as king.
+Jehoiakim was twenty-five years old, 2 Kings 23:31-35.

 b.
 Jehoiakim.

-He reigned for 11 years, 2 Kings 23:36-34:7.
-He was also evil.
+Jehoiakim reigned for eleven years, 2 Kings 23:36-34:7, and he was also evil.
 Nebuchadnezzar invaded the land and Jehoiakim came subject to him.
-But after 3 years he rebelled against Nebuchadnezzar, who took him into exile.
-Jeremiah 22:18ff tells us that he never arrived in Babylon.
-He was killed.
+But after three years he rebelled against Nebuchadnezzar, who took him into exile.
+Jeremiah 22:18-30, tells us that he never arrived in Babylon because he was killed.

 c.
 Jehoiachin, also called Jeconiah.

-He reigned for three months.
-He was also evil He was taken into captivity, Babylon.
+Jehoiachin reigned for three months.
+He was also evil and was taken into Babylon captivity.

 d.
 Zedekiah.